SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 - **The Biblical Hebrew & Koine Greek Scriptures Themselves**
    1. [**The Critical Text**](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) is the Greek text that scholars have compiled as closest to the original autograph (manuscripts).
 This is **highly recommended**.
 (ESV, NET, NLT, LEB, LSB, NASB).
    2. The Majority Text (WEB)
-   3. [The Textus Receptus](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) was composed by a Catholic Priest named Erasmus who was raised Calvinist.
+   3. [The Textus Receptus](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) was composed by a Catholic Priest named Erasmus.
 (KJV, NKJV).
       - The TR was not historically received by all or even by Erasmus himself as there are 27 different and conflicting Textus Receptus’.
       - Erasmus felt that the doctrine of *Faith Alone* was not supported in the bible in the simplistic way Luther proposed.
       - Erasmus only used around 3 manuscripts to produce the severely anemic Textus Receptus.
 There are approximately 5000 mss of the Byzantine MT.
 So it’s not actually Majority text by methodology.